SkroX/ShareRide/README.md

     * Follow instructions to get started with Firebase.
     * Add this project in RealTime Database.
     * Download the google-services.json file.
-  * Paste google-services.json file in projects app directory.
+  * Paste google-services.json file in project's app directory.
   * You are good to go.

 ## Screenshots